AMSTerUsers/AMSTer_Distribution/README.md

     [4] Universidad Nacional de Rio Negro, General Roca, Argentina [5] Canada Centre for Mapping and Earth Observation, Natural Resources Canada, Ottawa, Canada

-The development of the MasTer Toolbox commenced in the early 2010s and leveraged the capabilities of various pre-existing tools, including the CSL InSAR suite, which was fully remastered to be the MasTerEngine.
-Over time, the MasTer Toolbox underwent incremental enhancements, both independently and within the context of numerous projects, notably (unsorted) RESIST, MUZUBI, GEORISCA, SMMIP, TIGRES, ECTIC, MODUS, VERSUS, advInSAR, Vi-X...
+The development of the AMSTer Software commenced in the early 2010s and leveraged the capabilities of various pre-existing tools, including the CSL InSAR suite, which was fully remastered to be the MasTerEngine, then AMSTer Engine.
+Over time, the AMSTer Software underwent incremental enhancements, both independently and within the context of numerous projects, notably (unsorted) RESIST, MUZUBI, GEORISCA, SMMIP, TIGRES, ECTIC, MODUS, VERSUS, advInSAR, Vi-X...
 These projects were primarily funded by the Belgian Scientific Policy (BelSPo) and the Luxembourgish Fond National de la Recherche (FNR).

 **Updates:**

 **________**

+- New in V 20231107:
+  1. Rebranding Master as AMSTer.

 - New in V 20231024:
   1. Scripts build_header_msbas_Tables.sh now allows preparing msbas inversion based on tables resulting from a Delaunay Traingulation and/or x-shortest connections, and/or baseline criterias pairs selections.